cylc/cylc-doc/src/glossary.rst

         understanding of the :term:`job's <job>` present status.

    service directory
-      This directory is used to store information for internal use for internal use by Cylc.
+      This directory is used to store information for internal use by Cylc.

       It is called ``.service`` and is located in the :term:`run directory`, it should exist for all registered suites.